jdelic/saltshaker/README.md

    even if those don't exist yet.
 This reduces usage of the `0.0.0.0` wildcard allowing to write more secure configurations.
- * `net.ipv4.conf.all.route_localnet` allows packets to and from `localhost` to pass through iptables, making it possible to route them.
+ * `net.ipv4.conf.all.route_localnet` allows packets to and from `localhost` to pass through nftables, making it possible to route them.
 This is required so we can make consul services available on `localhost` even though consul runs on its own `consul0` dummy interface.

-## iptables states
+## nftables states
-iptables is configured by the `basics` and `iptables` states to use the `connstate`/`conntrack` module to allow incoming and outgoing packets in the `RELATED` state.
+nftables is configured by the `basics` and `basics.nftables` states to use the `connstate`/`conntrack` module to allow incoming and outgoing packets in the `RELATED` state.
 So to enable new TCP services in the firewall on each individual machine managed through this saltshaker, only the connection